kaislar/feature-engineering-with-dbt/README.md

 ## Overview

-This Repo contains the SQL queries code use in the article "Feature Engineering with DBT for Data Warehouses"
+This Repo contains the SQL queries code used in the article "Feature Engineering with DBT for Data Warehouses"

 ## Prerequisites